Iran national football team: 1998–2006

-In November 1997, Iran qualified for the 1998 World Cup after eliminating Australia in a close playoff series.
+On 29 November 1997, Iran qualified for the 1998 World Cup after eliminating Australia in a close playoff series.
 After being tied 3–3 on aggregate, Iran advanced due to the away goals rule; Iran held Australia to a 1–1 draw at home, and a 2–2 draw in Melbourne.

 At their first game at the 1998 FIFA World Cup against Yugoslavia, Iran lost 1–0 to a free kick by Siniša Mihajlović.
 Iran recorded their first World Cup victory in the second game beating and eliminating the United States 2–1 with Hamid Estili and Mehdi Mahdavikia scoring goals for Iran.
 The Iran-US World Cup match was preheated with certain excitement because of each country's political stance after the Iranian revolution and the Iran hostage crisis.
 However, in an act of defiance against all forms of hatred or politics in sports, both sides presented one another with gifts and flowers and took ceremonial pictures before the match kickoff.

-Iran played against Germany in the third game, losing 2–0 courtesy of goals from Oliver Bierhoff and Jürgen Klinsmann, finishing third in the group.
+Iran played against Germany in the third game, losing 2–0 courtesy of goals from Oliver Bierhoff and Jürgen Klinsmann, finishing third in the group with 3 points.

 Iran finished first in the group stage of the 2000 Asia Cup but lost to South Korea in the quarter-finals.
 They failed to qualify for World Cup 2002, held in Asia for the first time, after an aggregate defeat to the Republic of Ireland, losing 2–0 in Dublin and winning 1–0 in Tehran.
 The elimination saw manager Miroslav Blažević step down from the top spot to be replaced by his assistant Branko Ivanković who stepped up from assistant coach.

 After qualifying to the Asian Cup 2004, Iran was drawn with Thailand, Oman and Japan in the tournament.
 Iran finished second in the group.
 In the quarter-final clash against South Korea, Iran won 4–3.
 They then lost to host China on penalty kicks, and won against Bahrain 4–2 to finish third place in the tournament.

 On 8 June 2005, Iran and Japan became the first countries other than hosts Germany to qualify for the 2006 World Cup.

-The Iran-Japan leg of the 2006 World Cup qualifiers in Tehran, played on 24 March 2005, was the highest attended qualifying match among all confederations.
+The match between the two countries in Tehran, played on 24 March 2005, was the highest attended qualifying match among all confederations.
 The match ended with five fans dead and several others injured as they left the Azadi Stadium at the end of the match.

 Iran started their Germany 2006 appearance with a match against North America's Mexico in Group D. Being 1–1 at half-time, defensive mistakes led to a Mexican 3–1 win, with goals from Omar Bravo and Sinha.
 Yahya Golmohammadi scored the only Iranian goal.

-Iran played against Portugal in the second game, losing 2–0.
+Team Melli played against Portugal in the second game, losing 2–0.
 The goals were scored by Deco and a penalty from Cristiano Ronaldo.
 Iran were eliminated from the competition before their third and final game against Angola, a 1–1 draw.